Death Toll In Thailand Flooding Jumps To 25: Disaster Agency - UrduPoint

 Bangkok, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2024) The death toll from flooding in southern Thailand has risen to 25, officials said on Tuesday, with days more heavy rain forecast.

-Twelve provinces in southern Thailand have been hit by flooding since late November, affecting 410,451 people, the country's disaster agency said on its Facebook page.
+Flooding since since November 22 has affected more than 660,000 homes in the south, the country's disaster agency said on its Facebook page.

 The agency's announcement raises a previous death toll of 9 reported on Saturday.